 Villages along the shore of Somes Sound include Somesville on the northern end, Northeast Harbor on the southeastern side, and Southwest Harbor, including the area known as Manset, on the southwestern side.
-From here, the waters surrender to the North Atlantic at the Bear Island Lighthouse, marking the entrance and exit of this unique geological feature.
+From here, the waters surrender to the North Atlantic at the Bear Island Lighthouse, marking the southern entrance and exit of this unique geological feature.

 Refer to the Activities page for information on boat and kayak rental companies.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com